baratgabor/FileConverter3D/README.md

 # Usage

 Currently the functionality is exposed in an easy to consume way, through static methods in the `FileConverter3D` class.
 This static class serves as the composition root of the converter graph.
+No other parts of the code contain references to concrete implementations; besides the model structs/classes which are considered data containers.

 Example: